kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/file-formats.md

 ### Working in Seurat

-For use Loom in Seurat, please view the [Loom branch](https://github.com/satijalab/seurat/tree/loom) of the Seurat software in GitHub.
+To use Loom in Seurat, please view the [Loom branch](https://github.com/satijalab/seurat/tree/loom) of the Seurat software in GitHub.
 You can use the following code to install the Loom branch:
 ```R
 if (!requireNamespace("remotes", quietly = TRUE)) {
   install.packages("remotes")